 - Salt v Sheffield Teaching Hospitals NHS Trust

-A High Court case involving the alleged negligent performance of gastric band surgery and a subsequent delay in the removal of the gastic band due to a post-surgical protracted gastric port site infection.
+A High Court case involving the alleged negligent performance of gastric band surgery and a subsequent delay in the removal of the gastric band due to a post-surgical protracted gastric port site infection.

 Cases & Work of note: Product Liability

-- acting for the Claimant in the only known UK based fatal claim arising from the failure of a Riata implantable cardiac defibrillator;
+- acted for the Claimant in the only known UK based fatal claim arising from the failure of a Riata implantable cardiac defibrillator;

 - claims relating to the Essure contraceptive implant;

-- acting for an infant Claimant in a claim against Advanced Bionics arising from a malfunctioning cochlear implant which was subject to medical recall; and
+- acting for an infant Claimant in a claim against Advanced Bionics arising from a malfunctioning cochlear implant which was subject to medical recall.

 Other recent directory editorial includes: